ggeerraarrdd/large-parks/README.md

 ### Initial Release

-The initial release of _Large Parks_ was submitted as the solution to pset8 - Homepage of [CS50x: Introduction to Computer Science](https://cs50.harvard.edu/x/2023/) (HarvardX, 2023).
+The initial release of _Large Parks_ was submitted as a solution to `Homepage`, Problem Set 8 of [CS50x: Introduction to Computer Science](https://cs50.harvard.edu/x/2023/) (HarvardX, 2023).
 Read the [assignment brief](https://cs50.harvard.edu/x/2023/psets/8/homepage/) as of May 2023.

 ## Future Work